 The world of data security is always evolving.
-To help you keep up on the latest development, we have complied a variety of white papers that our customers have found helpful in there decision make processes.
+To help you keep up on the latest development, we have complied a variety of white papers that our customers have found helpful in their decision making processes.

 There is a significant difference between software claiming to be "in compliance" with standards and software that is "certified" by recognized security organizations.
 Learn why certification is important and why relying only on compliance is dangerous.

 New data breach strategies and attacks have made it imperative that standards be put in place to protect credit card data.
 The Payment Card Industry Data Security Standard (PCI DSS) is an ongoing regulation started in 2006 to ensure that all companies that accept, process, store or transmit credit card information do so in a secure environment.

 Encrypting hard drives adds an effective new level of data protection and security for organizations.
 However, there is a disturbing trend of relying upon encryption as a form of data sanitization.
 While encrypted data may seem inaccessible it should never be considered 'sanitized' since all of the data remains and various risk factors threaten this approach.

 The worlds strictest data protection regulations have recently gone in to effect.
 General Data Protection Regulation's newest updates aim to protect all EU citizens from privacy and data breaches.
 Every organization that collects and/or processes data from people in the EU is subject to GDPR and needs to comply.

 The hard drive retirement process is one of the most neglected security threats most companies face today.
 Data contained in old or retired hard drives can put your organization at equal risk to other attack vectors.
 Take the opportunity to see how your organization may be at risk and how to address any security holes you may have in regards to your hard drive retirement process.